dumlutimuralp/antrea-packet-walks/part_c/README.md

 # 9.11 Worker 2 Node OVS Flow Process

-When the Worker 2 node receives the flow on its ens160 interface, the Linux Kernel IP stack reads the GENEVE header, strips it out and then sends the flow over to the tunnel0 (genev_sys_6081) interface on the node.
+When the Worker 2 node receives the flow, the Linux Kernel IP stack reads the GENEVE header, strips it out and then sends the flow over to the tunnel0 (genev_sys_6081) interface.

-At this stage the inner headers have the following IP/MAC. (they have not changed since Section)
+At this stage the inner headers have the following IP/MAC. (they have not changed since Section 9.10)

 - Source IP = 10.222.1.48 (frontend pod IP)
 - Destination IP = 10.222.2.34 (backend2 pod IP)